IsThisApple/ADO_T02_Team2/Dynamic Tables/README.md

 These are the SQL codes used to create the dynamic tables to be connected to Power BI.
+We chose dynamic tables over the star schema as our dataset does not have any IDs we can use to identify each record uniquely.
+This means that implementing a star schema require us to create IDs for all the drivers and races for each year, of which the timeframe given would not allow us to do so.